gsmetana/EDL-Fringe-Toolbox/README.md

 Collection of scripts to process interferogram fringes

+This toolbox was created to process interferometer fringe patterns from experiments conducted in the Explosion Dynamics Lab at the California Institute of Technology.
+It includes routines to demodulate the phase of a finite fringe pattern using Wavelet Transform Profilometry or Windowed Fourier Transform and perform an inverse Abel transform on axisymmetric data.

 The documentation in EDL-Fringe-Toolbox/doc aims to be a complete description of the toolbox and the methods it uses.
 A set of scripts illustrating its use is included in a repo at https://github.com/gsmetana/EDL-Fringe-demos

 Source